 The general purpose of social media is to:

-- expand our audience by communicating digitally instead of using traditional media;
+- expand our audience by communicating through a variety of digital media;

 - engage our audience in conversation;